hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

     :start-after: MIGRATION_START
     :end-before: MIGRATION_END

-Your SV node will also be configured with a set of SV identities for your node to auto-approve as peer DSO members.
+Your SV node will also be configured with a set of SV identities for your node to auto-approve as peer SVs.
 The bundled artifacts consist of the lists of recommended values as follows:

 - ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/approved-sv-id-values-test.yaml`` - the list of currently DSO-approved identities for `TestNet`
 - ``cn-node-0.1.0-SNAPSHOT/examples/sv-helm/approved-sv-id-values-dev.yaml`` - the list of partners currently experimenting with onboarding SV nodes on `DevNet`.
 Note that this is a less strict list at the moment, and includes identities for e.g. Digital-Asset support employees.